Save Linville Gorge Wilderness Updates & Projects

 While we are encouraged by the initial release of preliminary draft plan documentation, we realize the draft position on burning in the wilderness is not yet guaranteed.
 This petition: http://www.change.org/petitions/stop-the-burning-of-linville-gorge-wilderness requests that no prescribed burning in the Linville Gorge Wilderness be authorized by the US Forest Service Pisgah-Nantahala 15-year Forest Management Plan Update.
 Please sign and share with your friends and others that care about wilderness.
 By signing the petition you will also get updates on the plan status.

 15 Year Plan Revision and Wilderness Additions

 The 15 Year Pisgah-Nantahala Forest Land Management Plan’s assessment identifies considerable additional acreage for wilderness designation across the forests, with two tracts adjacent to the Linville Gorge.
-The USFS is now seeking comments on Wilderness proposals through January 5th.
+The USFS is now seeking comments on Wilderness proposals ended February 27, 2015.
 There are two areas (6,000 and 3,000 acres) adjacent to the Gorge that are listed as potential Wilderness additions.
 We are advocating for additional wilderness designation around the Linville Gorge Wilderness Area, to keep areas with wilderness characteristics wild.
-We encourage like-minded folks to submit comments on this to the US Forest Service. http://www.fs.usda.gov/goto/nfsnc/nprevision
+We will be watching these Wilderness addition proposals as they move forward and how we may support actions that can get this nomination to Congress.

 Stop the Shooting Range On the Linville Tract of US Forest Service Game Lands below Shortoff Mountain